sahil-21-raghuwanshi/Statistics-Concepts-/README.md

                 __≈ 6.728515625__

-  __5)Standard Deviation:__ The standard deviation is the square root of the variance. =√(6.728515625) __≈2.595__
+  __5)Standard Deviation:__ The standard deviation is the square root of the variance. =√(6.728515625) __≈2.595__ Quartiles divide a dataset into four parts:

+__Percentile:__
+  - It is value below which a certain percentage observation lie.
+  - percentiles divide data into 100 equal parts.

+__Quartiles:__
+  - Quartiles are the set of values that divide the data points into four identical values using three individual data points.
+  - Q1 = 25th Percentile
+  - Q2 = 50th Percentile or Median
+  - Q3 = 75th Percentile

 __What is outliers?__
 - Outliers are an observation of data that does not fit into  the rest of the data.